Ancient Roman sarcophagi: Seasonal Imagery

 The imagery of the seasons on Roman sarcophagi was often associated with the god Dionysus.
 This was an obvious connection, since Dionysus, as god of grapes and wine, was closely associated with the natural products of a particular season and with sharing those gifts with the world.
 Hence many season sarcophagi include Dionysiac elements.
-A good example is the so-called "Badminton Sarcophagus" in New York's Metropolitan Museum, which shows in the center Dionysus on his panther, flanked by standing personifications of the Four Seasons marked by their seasonal gifts/attributes: winter stands at the far left with a brace of ducks, with a boar at his feet; then spring, holding a basket of flowers and a budding stalk; then summer, basket of grain in hand; and finally autumn at the far right, cradling a cornucopia of grapes and grape leaves in one arm while holding a captured hare.
+A good example is the so-called "Badminton Sarcophagus" in New York's Metropolitan Museum, which shows in the center Dionysus on his feline, flanked by standing personifications of the Four Seasons marked by their seasonal gifts/attributes: winter stands at the far left with a brace of ducks, with a boar at his feet; then spring, holding a basket of flowers and a budding stalk; then summer, basket of grain in hand; and finally autumn at the far right, cradling a cornucopia of grapes and grape leaves in one arm while holding a captured hare.
 Celebration of Dionysus's natural (particularly viticultural) gifts, along with the rest of nature's never-ending abundance, and the happiness and pleasure that they bring in eternal cycle, is clearly foregrounded on a sarcophagus such as this.

 Other season sarcophagi even more strongly referenced the notion of an unshakeable ever-repeating cosmic order underlying the world.
 A good example is the season sarcophagus in Washington D.C.'s Dumbarton Oaks Museum.
 Here the standing personifications of the Four Seasons flank a central tondo/roundel (Romans called this a clipeus, the term for a round shield) which contains (unfinished) portrait busts of the deceased couple buried inside.
 Note that carved around the rim of the clipeus are the twelve zodiac signs.
 Why include these?
 They likely symbolize the “eternal fame and everlasting state of bliss that people wished for the deceased”.
 But the entire cycle of twelve zodiac signs would also have served as a visual reminder of the eternally cycling order underlying the cosmos, of which the four seasons are simply an earthly manifestation.
 Tranquility in the face of death, and celebration of life, was to come via contemplation of this fundamental stability in the cosmic order of things.